-Western has currently scheduled the special meeting for June 17, 1997, although Western may reschedule it for a later date (such meeting, or any rescheduling thereof, the "Special Meeting").
-Although Western has not mailed its proxy materials for the Special Meeting to Western shareholders, Western has announced that, among the matters to be considered at the Special Meeting, there will be a proposal (the "Western Proposals") to amend Western's charter to increase the number of authorized shares of Western's common stock in order to enable Western to proceed with the Western Hostile Offer.
+Western has scheduled the special meeting for June 17, 1997 (the "Special Meeting").
+Although Western has not yet made available its proxy materials for the Special Meeting, Western has announced that, among the matters to be considered at the Special Meeting, there will be a proposal (the "Western Proposals") to amend Western's charter to increase the number of authorized shares of Western's common stock in order to enable Western to proceed with the Western Hostile Offer.
 This increase is a condition to the Western Hostile Offer.
+We believe that the Western Hostile Offer poses significant risks for Western and, more importantly, for all of us as shareholders of Western.
+Western has described these risks in some detail in a Prospectus dated March 14, 1997 relating to the Western Hostile Offer, which was sent to ADT shareholders on or about March 17, 1997.
+However, we do not believe that Western has provided similar materials to you and, accordingly, you may not be fully aware of the significant risks posed by the Western Hostile Offer to you, as a Western shareholder.